mhadjiantonis/missed_doc_apptmnts/README.md

 All the analysis, including data wrangling, visualizations and drawing conclusions is performed in the main file [missed_doc_apptmnt.ipynb](missed_doc_apptmnt.ipynb).
-A static rendered version of the notebook is can be found in [missed_doc_apptmnt.html](missed_doc_apptmnt.html).
+A static rendered version of the notebook can be found in [missed_doc_apptmnt.html](missed_doc_apptmnt.html).

 ## Requirements